SysKitTeam/docs-point/docs/configuration/enable-role-based-access.md

 * Level of access **depends on the roles assigned**.

-This allows **site owners to perform Access Reviews on their site and complete Lifecycle Management tasks** to determine which workspaces should be archived or kept.
+This allows **site owners to perform Access Reviews on their site**.
 Read on to learn more about the specifics of each role and how to assign them to your users.

 ## Setting up Role-Based Access